nikku/didi/README.md

 ## About

-[Dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) allows you to decouple component declaration from instantiation.
+[`didi`](https://github.com/nikku/didi) allows you to decouple component declaration from instantiation.
 Once you declared available components `didi` instantiates them as needed, transitively resolves all their dependencies, and caches instances for re-use.

 ## Example